LewisResearchGroup/ProteomicsQC/README.md

 1. Different project spaces
 2. Setup of different pipelines (using MaxQuant and RawTools)
-3. Upload and processing .RAW files with a job queueing system
+3. Upload .RAW files and automatic submission to a job queueing system
 4. Data management of input and output files
 5. User rights management
 6. Data API for programmatic file submission and download of results
-7. Dashboard for Quality Control
+7. Dashboard for quality control (QC)
 8. Anomaly detection with Isolation Forest and explainable AI using SHAP